Roselin-Joseph/todolist_using_typescript-react/README.md

   2. CSS and Formatting
   3.Input Holder to place Tasks to complete and Deadline 4.Button to add Tasks
-  5. Displaying all task lists with dealines along with delete button 6.function to delete completed tasks from the todotask component
+  5.Displaying all task lists with dealines along with delete button
+  6. function to delete completed tasks from the todotask component

 Output Image